 If you’re struggling with what length is best, we’ve rounded up some blogging stats to help you out:

-- And HubSpot backs this up, stating more specifically that blog posts between 2,250 and 2,500 words perform the best.
+- According to HubSpot blog posts between 2,250 and 2,500 words perform the best.

 - In our survey, most bloggers (37.6%) said they write posts between 550-1,000 words on average.